Wednesday, December 28, 2005

 첫눈 初雪 first snowfall

-Yesterday we had the first snowfall of the season about 20 days earlier than the previous years.
-When I woke up in the morning, I found it finally arrived last night.
-However, the sun was already starting to melt the snow.
-I hiked the nearby mountains and enjoyed the snow.
-Children await the first snow of the winter.
-Two little children made a snowman at the bottom of the mountain.
-The first snow was pure like the innocence of a child.
+Yesterday, we had the first snowfall of the season, about 20 days earlier than in previous years.
+When I woke up in the morning, I saw that it had finally arrived during the night.
+However, the sun was quickly melting the snow.
+I hiked the nearby mountains and enjoyed the snowy landscape.
+Children always look forward to the first snow of winter.
+Two little children were building a snowman at the foot of the mountain.
+The first snow was as pure as the innocence of a child.

 Thursday, December 01, 2005